junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Luckily, we have all the inside information we'll ever need."
 Anakin raises his voice.

-Obi-Wan realizes all the eyes are landed on him now.
+Obi-Wan realizes all the eyes land on him now.
 He walks toward Anakin through the passageway among people that they vacated out for him.

 "Now, tell us all the ways in and out of the Imperial Palace, and where to find the Emperor?"